SEMICeu/uri.semic.eu-proxy/README.md

 ### redeploy a new configuration on the uri.semic.eu VM:
 1. login on the uri.semic.eu VM
-2. goto to the location where this repository is checked out (/home/admin/proxy)
+2. goto to the location where this repository is checked out (currently it is /home/admin/proxy)
-3. pull the new content from github or adapt locally the configuration.
+3. pull the new content from github or adapt if required locally the configuration.
 Local adapations should be committed and pushed to github.
-4. Build a new nginx container: `make nginx`
+4. Build a new nginx container: `make nginx` (*)
-5. Restart the docker-compose setup to use the newly build nginx container: `make run`
+5. Restart the docker-compose setup to use the newly build nginx container: `make run` (*)

+(*) ensure you have sufficient rights.
+It might be required to execute the statements as superuser (`sudo`).

 ### adding a new PURI
 1. For each new PURI in an existing domain the following steps must be done to make the PURI resolveable: